1,000+ Opportunities

 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.

-Based on current listing details, eligibility includes: Licensed healthcare professionals (physicians, dentists, pharmacists, NPs, PAs, RNs, and others) committing to work at least half-time in direct patient care in approved Alaska shortage areas.
+Based on current listing details, eligibility includes: Licensed healthcare professionals (physicians, dentists, pharmacists, NPs, PAs, RNs, and others) committing to at least 50% direct patient care in approved Alaska shortage areas.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $35,000 (Tier 1); up to $20,000 (Tier 2); up to $15,000 (Tier 3) Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.